TheThingsNetwork/lorawan-stack-migrate/README.md

 ### Export Devices

-To export a single device using its DevEUI (e.g. `0102030405060708`):
+To export a single device of application "chirpstack-app-1" using its DevEUI (e.g. `0102030405060708`):

 ```
-$ ttn-lw-migrate device --source chirpstack "0102030405060708" > devices.json
+$ ttn-lw-migrate devices --source chirpstack "chirpstack-app-1" "0102030405060708" > devices.json
 ```

-In order to export a large number of devices, create a file named `device_euis.txt` with one DevEUI per line:
+In order to export a large number of selected devices of application "chirpstack-app-1", create a file named `device_euis.txt` with one DevEUI per line:

 ```
 0102030405060701